 Anxiety is something that is experienced by everyone at some point in life.
 It’s normal to feel anxious at times.
 However, anxiety becomes a disorder when it starts affecting your grades, your health, your relationships, the ability to do your job, the capacity to make decisions, or the quality of your life.
 The more symptoms you have, the more severe is your anxiety.
 Understanding what causes chronic anxiety is a key component to the successful treatment of anxiety disorder.

-Anxiety disorder is psychological and is not caused by a genetic predisposition, a chemical imbalance, or a biological problem with the brain.
+Anxiety disorders are mainly psychological and not caused by a genetic predisposition, a chemical imbalance, or a biological problem with the brain.
 The underlying factors of anxiety are certain thought patterns and behaviors.
-Anxiety disorder almost never disappears on its own.
 While there are many so-called “miracle cures” and “quick fix remedies” to resolve anxiety, none of them provide lasting results.
-Moreover, anti-anxiety medications lead to physiological and psychological dependence, which can result in addiction and do more harm than good.
+Moreover, anti-anxiety medications lead to physiological and psychological dependence, which can end in addiction and do more harm than good.

 The most effective way to overcome problematic anxiety is to find the root cause.
 Determining what triggers your anxiety is the first step toward treating it.
-Addressing anxiety disorder properly requires getting the right information and advice, with the help and support of a professional anxiety coach/counselor/therapist.
-Then you will have to consciously work at it to successfully address the problem.
+Properly addressing the issue requires getting the right information and advice, with the help and support of a professional anxiety coach/counselor/therapist.
+You will have to consciously work at it if you want to successfully conquer the problem.
 Only then will the condition and its symptoms naturally subside.

 Here are 12 indications that you have an anxiety disorder: